jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the FIF were a CFC; and
   (b) the FIF income of the person from the FIF were attributed CFC income; and (c) the person’s income interest, calculated under subsection (4) were their relevant income interest for the purposes of those sections; and
-  (d) any relevant person’s FIF income calculated under the branch equivalent method from a FIF that is resident in the relevant country were attributed CFC income.
+  (d) any relevant person’s FIF income calculated under the attributable FIF income method from a FIF that is resident in the relevant country were attributed CFC income.
 Reduction in FIF loss to economic loss
 (10) In the cases described in subsections (11) and (12), the amount of any FIF loss calculated under subsections (1) and (6) is reduced to be equal to the person’s corresponding economic loss, if any.
 Application of subsection (10): no economic loss